tpoisot/ms_abc_networks/ms/ms.md

 as $\text{d}(\mathbf{v}_i, \mathbf{v}_j)$, where $\mathbf{v}$ is an array of
 network structural properties, including connectance, modularity [@olesen_mpn], nestedness [@bastolla_amn], and the distribution of different network motifs [@stouffer_efe] (see *Methods summary*).
-Measures were ranged in $[0;1]$.
-The posterior distribution of best-fitting parameters, for each network, is the parameters of the closest 500 simulated models.
+The posterior distribution of best-fitting parameters, for each network, is the parameters of the closest 500 simulated models ($1\%$ of the total).

 !{posteriors}

-Posterior distribution of the parameters differ across interaction types (\autoref{posteriors}).
-The probability of speciation at either level ($p$) is the least strongly selected, which suggests that mechanisms pertaining to the evolution of *interactions* have a stronger impact on extent network structure.
-There are two situations for the distribution of $\lambda$: herbivory and pollination networks have higher values of this parameter, meaning that herbivores/pollinators tend to retain the interactions of their ancestors {>>ref<<}.
-All other types of networks were best described by low values of $\lambda$; their interactions appear to be more labile throughout coevolution.
+We first observed that the posterior distribution of the parameters differs across interaction types (\autoref{posteriors}).
+The probability of speciation at either level ($p$) is the least strongly selected, which suggests that mechanisms pertaining to the evolution of *interactions* have a stronger impact on extent network structure than do the distribution of speciation rates.
+We also encountered two situations for the distribution of the interaction rate $\lambda$: herbivory and pollination networks have higher values of this parameter, meaning that herbivores/pollinators tend to retain the interactions of their ancestors {>>ref<<}.
+All other types of networks were best described by low values of $\lambda$; their interactions appear to be more labile throughout evolution.
 Finally, all systems show a strong bias towards moderately high values of $c$; this indicates that the effective probability of retaining one's ancestor's interactions decreases with ancestor's degree.
-There is an upper bound to the generalism of species over time, which results in a spectrum of high-degree and low-degree species in networks, as described in many natural systems [@poisot_cff; @williams_bmc].
+That is, the generalism of species over time has un upper bound, which results in a spectrum of high-degree and low-degree species in networks, a situation that is actually quite ubiquitous [@poisot_cff;
+@williams_bmc].

+{==need for better transition==}

 The joint distribution ofthe $\lambda$ and $c$ parameters (\autoref{parameters}) reveals two possible "states" for networks to occupy;
-either $c$ is close to 0, and $\lambda$ is large, or $c$ is close to 1, and $\lambda$ is low.
+either $c$ is close to 0 and $\lambda$ is large, or $c$ is close to 1 and $\lambda$ is low.
 There exists a continuum across these two endpoints, alongside which different types of networks fall.
 Herbivory and pollination tend to have both low values of $c$, and low to high values of $\lambda$;